Kala Bagai: Life in Northern California

 In San Francisco, according to granddaughter Rani Bagai, "She delighted in seeing a city newly rebuilt from earthquake ruins, touring the marvels of the Panama-Pacific Exposition, and walking on a sandy beach, things she’d never experienced in India."

 Kala Bagai's arrival in San Francisco was noted in newspapers like the San Francisco Call-Post and the Washington Post, which remarked on her nose ring.

-Vaishno Das Bagai had learned English in school at India, but Kala had yet to learn the language.
+Vaishno Das Bagai had learned English in school in India, but Kala had yet to learn the language.
 She learned English after arrival, with the support of a German family who helped look after her children, giving her time to study.
 She also found ways to support the Indian independence movement.

-Writes Rani Bagai, "And from then on, they were kind of pioneers, because there really were very few Indians there around to help them, or to help them…acclimate…[Vaishno Das Bagai] dressed in a Western style with suits.
+Wrote Rani Bagai, "And from then on, they were kind of pioneers, because there really were very few Indians there around to help them, or to help them…acclimate…[Vaishno Das Bagai] dressed in a Western style with suits.
 My grandmother still wore a sari, though.
 She was very traditional, and she didn't eat meat, so that was kind of hard for her to adjust to, because, you know, so meat-centric, their diet then…But she managed…eating fruits and vegetables, and got by, and so they embarked on this adventure in San Francisco."

 In her 1982 oral history interview, Kala Bagai described how she and her husband attempted to move from San Francisco to Berkeley, California, where racist neighbors prevented them from entering their newly purchased home.

-Writes historian Erika Lee, "The family achieved a dream when they bought their first home in the city of Berkeley.
+Wrote historian Erika Lee:"The family achieved a dream when they bought their first home in the city of Berkeley.
 But when they pulled up to their new neighborhood on moving day, they found that the neighbors had locked up the house to prevent them from moving in.
 'All of our luggage and everything was loaded on the trucks,' recounted Kala Bagai.
 'I told Mr. Bagai I don’t want to live in this neighborhood.
 I don’t want to live in this house, because they might hurt my children, and I don’t want it.
 He agreed.
 We paid for the house and they locked the doors?
-No!'"

-They made their lives in San Francisco, where over the years, Vaishno ran several stores.
+No!'"They made their lives in San Francisco, where over the years, Vaishno ran several stores.
 One was an import store called "Bagai's Bazaar," which sold things like curios and handmade goods from India, embroideries from China, and other goods from Asia.
 Another was a general store that sold items like candy, trinkets, soap, and supplies; the Bagais lived in an apartment right above.